alljoyn/extras-webdocs/docs/learn/base-services/onboarding/interface-14-02.md

 **Description**

-Send the personal AP information to the onboardable.
-When the authType is equal to -1 (any), the onboardable must try out all the possible authentication types it supports to connect to the personal AP.
+Send the personal AP information to the onboardee.
+When the authType is equal to -1 (any), the onboardee must try out all the possible authentication types it supports to connect to the personal AP.

 If authType parameter is invalid, the AllJoyn error code